 ---|---|---|---|

-- Location: Certain locations may face higher risks for crime, extreme weather, and flooding, which can impact your commercial property premium.
+- Location: Where your business is located is important for premium calculations.
+Certain locations face higher risks for crime, extreme weather, and flooding, which can impact your commercial property premium.

 While cost is always an important part of selecting salon insurance, owners should also keep value in mind.
 Getting the bare minimum in coverage can save money in the short term, but you may be underinsured if you have to file a claim.